How to Apply

 - Statement: Please submit a succinct statement describing your motivation for attending the research-driven graduate program in the Department of Ecology and Evolutionary Biology at the University of Kansas.
 Include a description of your previous research experience (if applicable), research interests, and career goals.
 EEB is particularly interested in attracting graduate students who have demonstrated initiative in developing research projects or other examples of leadership abilities; it is critical that your statement develops this theme.
 In addition, be sure to address any issues you foresee as being potential concerns to the Graduate Admissions Committee.
 Examples of such issues may include, but are not limited to, your degree of course preparedness, your level of research experience, or your test scores and GPA.
 Be certain to identify prospective faculty mentors you have contacted, and describe how their research intersects with your own research interests.
 The statement should be no longer than two pages, single spaced, in 12-point font.
 The document can be uploaded when submitting the application form.
 Please note that the Graduate Admissions Committee considers this statement an extremely important feature of your application, and will use it to gauge your research preparation, clarity of vision, writing skills, and passion for your science.

 - Letters of Recommendation: Select three qualified individuals for writing a letter of recommendation.
-The most appropriate letters are written by faculty who can describe an applicant's academic history and research experience.
-Letters from practicing research scientists are strongly encouraged.
+In selecting your referees the Admissions Committee finds that the strongest letters of reference come from those who have supervised and have direct experience with your research.
 Note that letters from prospective KU faculty mentors are considered supplemental to the required three recommendation letters.
 Applicants will provide the email addresses of the letter writers on the application for admission, and KU will contact the letter writers to request digital recommendations.
 The EEB Admissions Committee bases their admission decision in part on the letters of recommendation.
 The more information the recommender can provide about the applicant the more useful the letter of recommendation.
 Please click here to see an example.

 - Transcripts: One set of academic transcripts from all post-secondary institutions attended must be uploaded with the application form.
 Uploaded transcripts should be scanned versions of official transcripts issued by the institutions attended.
 Please note that advising forms do not fulfill the transcript requirement.
 Transcripts in a language other than English must be accompanied by English translations.
 You may be admitted with the transcript/s you uploaded to the application; however, Graduate Admissions must receive your official, final transcript–sent directly from your institution in a sealed envelope or through an electronic delivery service–before you will be permitted to enroll for your second semester.
 The official, final transcript must show that a degree has been conferred.